-The Delivery reports is a set of reports in Flow that helps you consistently deliver value to your customers.
+The Delivery reports is a set of reports in Flow Enterprise that helps you consistently deliver value to your customers.
 With the Delivery module, you can manage the workflow and efficiency of your teams.

 Ticket log allows you to gain insights into the metrics associated with specific tickets.
 Learn more about Ticket log.

 Retrospective allows you to compare your teams’ delivery metrics across specific time frames.
 Learn more about Retrospective.